tonym128/tonym128.github.io/_posts/2023-08-13-keeping-it-quite-whispercpp-raspberry-pi-python-and-a-telegram-bot.markdown

 The bot is up and running and it is always available for me, and anyone else actually, to convert voice notes and videos audio to text.
 The speech to text conversion is usually great, allowing me to reply to a voice note without ever listening to it.
 I only use it once a week, but I keep simple stats on calls to the service

-For the workflow it's pretty good, without being able to integrate into the messaging app directly.
+For the workflow its pretty good, without being able to integrate into the messaging app directly.
 Most voice notes arrive in WhatsApp and I can long click them and share them to Shhh bot which will start the Speech to Text and return the result to me in under a minute.
 {:refdef: style="text-align: center;"}
 ![](/images/shhhbot-opt.jpg)
 {: refdef}